ProofShow/ProofShow-Check/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/ProofShow/ProofShowCheck/badge.svg?targetFile=package.json)](https://snyk.io/test/github/ProofShow/ProofShowCheck?targetFile=package.json)
 [![Build Status](https://travis-ci.com/ProofShow/ProofShowCheck.svg?branch=master)](https://travis-ci.com/ProofShow/ProofShowCheck)

-ProofShow Check is a desktop application for checking the validity of ProofShow return receipt.
-The features of ProofShow Check are:
+ProofShow Check is a desktop app for courier companies and their customers to check the validity of the digital return receipts signed with ProofShow Ack mobile app.
+Specifically, ProofShow Check, once launched, will do the following:

-- Checking return receipt with a `receiptID`
-- Checking local return receipt file
+- Ask for the unique `receiptID` of a return receipt;
+- Use `receiptID` to download the return receipt;
+- Retrieve the PCCA certificate within the return receipt;
+- Check the validity of the PCCA certificate using [PCCA Verifier](https://github.com/ProofShow/PCCAVerifier);
+- Let Acrobat Reader trust the PCCA certificate if it is valid;
-- Integrate with [PCCA Verifier](https://github.com/ProofShow/PCCAVerifier) to verify the signer's certificate
+- Use Acrobat Reader to open and verify the return receipt.

+ProofShow Check is based on [Electron](https://electronjs.org/), and is available on Windows and macOS.

 ### Requirement